RhetTbull/osxphotos/README.md

                                   renamed upon import.
 By default, photos are exported with the the original name they had before import.
+  --convert-to-jpeg               Convert all non-jpeg images (e.g. RAW, HEIC,
+                                  PNG, etc) to JPEG upon export.
+Only works if your Mac has a GPU.
+  --jpeg-quality FLOAT RANGE      Value in range 0.0 to 1.0 to use with
+                                  --convert-to-jpeg.
+A value of 1.0 specifies
+                                  best quality, a value of 0.0 specifies maximum compression.
+Defaults to 1.0.
   --sidecar FORMAT                Create sidecar for each photo exported;
                                   valid FORMAT values: xmp, json; --sidecar
                                   json: create JSON sidecar useable by